The 10 Best AI Visibility Tools in 2026 (Compared by Features, Pricing & Use Case)

 Swipe to see more →

-What it does best: Frase runs the whole loop, not just the alert.
-Frase tracks where AI search cites your brand, then connects that signal to the research, writing, optimization, and publishing you would otherwise juggle across four separate tools.
+What it does best: Frase tracks where AI search cites your brand, then connects that signal to the research, writing, optimization, and publishing you would otherwise juggle across four separate tools.
+Where most tools on this list hand you a dashboard and leave the fixing to you, Frase is built so the finding and the fix live in one workflow.

-Key features: Frase tracks your prompts across AI engines like ChatGPT, Perplexity, Claude, Gemini, and Google AI; shows prompt-level share-of-voice against the competitors you choose, with the actual answer text; runs daily monitoring with alerts and a log of which AI crawlers reach your pages.
+Key features: Frase tracks your prompts across AI engines like ChatGPT, Perplexity, Claude, Gemini, and Google AI; shows prompt-level share-of-voice against the competitors you choose, with the actual answer text; and runs daily monitoring with alerts plus a log of which AI crawlers reach your pages.
 The signal feeds the loop: research, draft in your brand voice, score for SEO and GEO, then publish to WordPress, Sanity, Webflow, Wix, or FraseCMS.
-Content Guard, a separate feature, watches published pages for Google ranking decay and proposes the fix for your approval.
-Frase is agent-native too, with an MCP server, a CLI, and agent skills.
+Content Guard, a separate feature, watches published pages for Google ranking decay and proposes the fix for your approval before anything goes live.
+Frase is agent-native too, with an MCP server, a CLI, and agent skills, so it plugs into how modern teams already work.

 Pricing: Plans start at $39/month billed yearly, and AI visibility tracking is part of the platform.
 7-day free trial.

-Best for: Content, SEO, and marketing teams, in-house and agency, who want monitoring that leads somewhere.
+Best for: Content, SEO, and marketing teams, in-house and agency, who want monitoring that leads somewhere instead of one more dashboard to check.

 Limitations: If you only need a pure rank-and-mention tracker and have no interest in the content workflow, you'll pay for capability you won't use.